laravel/docs/eloquent.md

 	$comments = Post::find(1)->comments;

-If you need to add further constraints to which posts are retrieved, you may call the `comments` method and continue chaining conditions:
+If you need to add further constraints to which comments are retrieved, you may call the `comments` method and continue chaining conditions:

 	$comments = Post::find(1)->comments()->where('title', '=', 'foo')->first();